-Globalization And Free Trade...or Not?
+Globalization And Free Trade...
+Or Not?
 The Battle To Be Fought

 The leanings of the incoming Trump administration seem to underwrite this feeling.

 More and more major articles are being written on this subject and it is even coming to get a lot of attention at current academic gatherings.
 For example "The March to World Disorder" by Martin Wolf, or, "The Trump Presidency: America First or America Alone?"
-And, note the concern expressed at the recent annual conference of the American Economic Association, "Economists Grapple With Public Disdain."
+And note the concern expressed at the recent annual conference of the American Economic Association "Economists Grapple With Public Disdain."

 The question remains, how successful will a move back from the globalization and free trade eventually be?